xtekky/gpt4free/README.md

 > This site was developed by me and includes **gpt-4/3.5**, **internet access** and **gpt-jailbreak's** like DAN
 > run locally here: https://github.com/xtekky/chatgpt-clone

+## Legal Notice <a name="legal-notice"></a>

+This repository uses third-party APIs and is _not_ associated with or endorsed by the API providers.
+This project is intended **for educational purposes only**.
+This is just a little personal project.
+Sites may contact me to improve their security.

+Please note the following:

+1. **Disclaimer**: The APIs, services, and trademarks mentioned in this repository belong to their respective owners.
+This project is _not_ claiming any right over them.

+2. **Responsibility**: The author of this repository is _not_ responsible for any consequences arising from the use or misuse of this repository or the content provided by the third-party APIs and any damage or losses caused by users' actions.

+3. **Educational Purposes Only**: This repository and its content are provided strictly for educational purposes.
+By using the information and code provided, users acknowledge that they are using the APIs and models at their own risk and agree to comply with any applicable laws and regulations.

 ## Copyright:

 This program is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt)